retirement sories

-When I work with clients on their retirement speeches in my coaching practice, we usually work with the following guidelines.
-They are based upon my learning as an "Accomplished Toastmaster" within Toastmasters International, my personal experience of listening to sample retirement speeches, and of writing and delivering my own retirement speech.
+When I work with clients on their farewell speeches in my coaching practice, we usually adopt the following guidelines.
+They are based upon my learning as an "Accomplished Toastmaster" within Toastmasters International, my personal experience of listening to sample speeches, and of writing and delivering my own speech.

 The content and your delivery should reflect your personality.
-Humour can give your speech new interest and sparkle, but you should feel under no compulsion to use focus on purely humorous retirement speeches.
+Humour can give your speech new interest and sparkle, but you should feel under no compulsion to use jokes.
 It is not essential to an entertaining speech.
 Don’t try it if you are not confident of your ability to use it well.

 Know your audience.
 Are you speaking to close work colleagues or to a more general company wide audience?